 I have worked with many family businesses struggling with dispute.
 Having been involved in a third-generation family firm myself prior to becoming a lawyer, I am better placed than nearly all other lawyers and mediators, to understand the interpersonal dynamics and the issues that drive this kind of conflict.

-I have worked with a range of family dispute scenarios including parent/children, husband/wife, children/children, parent/children/cousin, family/nonfamily board members and various others permutations.
-I struggle to think of any of the disputes that have not damaged the underlying businesses either directly or by distracting the parties away from the positive family drive which can mean family businesses work really constructively and have higher longevity than their nonfamily equivalents.
+I have worked with a range of family dispute scenarios including parent/children, husband/wife, children/children, parent/children/cousin, family/nonfamily board members and various other permutations.
+I struggle to think of any of the disputes that have not damaged the underlying businesses either directly or by distracting the parties away from the positive family drive which can mean family businesses work constructively and have higher longevity than their nonfamily equivalents.

 Sometimes the disputes are over genuine operational choices such as pursuing an opportunity or not or doing things differently.
 Sometimes they are driven by perceptions of one family member benefitting disproportionately or unfairly.
 Often corporate governance structures and documentation are non-existent or do not reflect the reality of the relationships.
 Sometimes these situations can persist comfortably for years or decades but unravel at times of crisis, ill health or when a key family member dies.
 Often, because of loose or poorly define structures there is stalemate and corporate paralysis.